The possible risks associated with the different sleeping practices of the child

 The main risk factors for plagiocephaly identified are:

-• Presence of torticollis (functional torticollis forces the infant to rest his head always on the same side, all these attitudes causing clearly unilateral deformities)
+• Presence of a torticollis (functional torticollis forces the infant to always rest his head on the same side, all of these attitudes causing clearly unilateral deformations)

 • Multiple pregnancy